 Be sure to keep the crate near your bed so that you can hear him cry when he needs to go potty!
 You’ll probably only have to get up once, maybe twice.

 Do be patient.
-It wont be long before your puppy and his bladder matures.
+It won’t be long before your puppy and his bladder mature.
 You will both be sleeping through the night before you know it, so rest assured, Beagle crate training is worth it!
 Just don’t get too relaxed though and forget to take your Beagle baby outside to potty every morning as soon as you wake up.

 How to Stop Beagle Chewing!